 - YouTube videos SHOULD NOT be considered a primary means of accessing and using B-roll for a video package.
-ALWAYS check the DaletPlus APTN, NewsOne and Reuters folders first.
-If necessary, contact the Senior Archivists (senior-archivists@voanews.com) for assistance. - > The VOA Video Library has extensive file video available; always check with them before relying on YouTube for video needs. - And as with the online guidance, you should exercise caution and common sense and avoid using videos from YouTube that may infringe on someone's copyright.
+ALWAYS check the ABC NewsOne, AFP, APTN and Reuters folders in DaletPlus first.
+If necessary, contact the Senior Archivists (senior-archivists@voanews.com) for assistance. - The VOA Video Library has extensive file video available; always check with them before relying on YouTube for video needs. - Use caution and common sense and avoid using videos from YouTube that may violate someone's copyright.

-While YouTube is the most popular site for video, similar rules apply to other sites, such as Vimeo.
+While YouTube is the most popular site for video, similar rules apply to other sites, such as Vimeo and VEVO.

-YouTube videos are generally considered fair use.
+Although YouTube videos may seem to be considered fair use, each video should be cleared through the Best Practices Editor before using it.
 The video can be used full-screen as long as credits, chyron information and other on-screen information is not obscured or deleted.